ClementTsang/bottom/README.md

 ### mise

-Available in [mise](https://github.com/jdx/mise), you can install it with something like:
+bottom is available in [mise](https://github.com/jdx/mise).
+You can install it with something like:

 ```
 mise use -g bottom@latest